Definition and Examples of Gift Splitting

 Gift splitting allows a married couple to share gifts made by each for federal gift-tax purposes.
 The federal gift tax applies when one person makes financial gifts to another without expecting to receive something in return.
 This can include gifts of money or property, as well as an interest-free loan.
 The donor or person making the gift is responsible for paying any gift tax owed on it.

 The IRS requires taxpayers to file Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return for gifts made in excess of the annual gift-tax exclusion limit.
-For 2021, that limit is $15,000 per person for single filers.
-This limit changes to $16,000 in 2022.
+For 2022, that limit is $16,000 per person for single filers.

 Gifts to a spouse, gifts to a political organization for its use, and payments of tuition or medical expenses on behalf of someone else are not considered taxable gifts.